Ship Wake Detection in SAR Images via Sparse Regularization: Conclusions

 \section{Conclusions}

 In this paper, we proposed a novel automatic approach for ship wake detection in SAR images of the sea surface acquired by various satellite platforms including TerraSAR-X, ALOS2, COSMO-SkyMed and Sentinel-1.
-The proposed approach handles wake detection as an inverse problem involving the inverse Radon transform, owing to the fact that ship wakes appears as linear features in SAR images.
+The proposed approach handles wake detection as an inverse problem to enhance information in Radon domain to promote linear features.
 The solution to the corresponding optimisation problem is obtained via a Bayesian formulation using a MAP estimator.
 The proposed method based on the GMC prior was first compared to various benchmark priors which are based on $L_1$, $L_p$, $TV$, and the nuclear norms.
-Then, the GMC based method was compared to two state-of-the-art methods including Graziano et. al. \cite{graziano1,graziano2} and Log-Hough \cite{aggarwal2006line}.
+The GMC based method was then compared to two state-of-the-art methods including Graziano et. al. \cite{graziano1,graziano2} and Log-Hough \cite{aggarwal2006line}.
 The superiority of the GMC based method has been clearly demonstrated in both sets of simulations with at least 10\% accuracy gain over all data sets.

 We conclude that enhancing sea SAR images in Radon space provides a more suitable platform for detecting the peaks/through compared to the direct approach in Graziano et. al. Nevertheless, merely solving an inverse problem is not sufficient to obtain the most accurate results, since the choice of the prior has a crucial effect on the results.
 Indeed, only two priors (GMC and TV) lead to higher accuracy than Graziano et. al.